LidiaAuret/ADCHEM2024_End-to-end-process-monitoring-workshop/README.md

 - 16h00 - 17h30: (Interactive challenge) Custom configurations and modules, improve process monitoring performance

 ### Intended audience
-Process monitoring techniques demonstrated will typically be data-based approaches.
+Process monitoring techniques demonstrated will typically be data-based approaches, but model-based approaches can also be considered.

 The workshop is aimed at:
 - Graduate students new to the fields of process monitoring, fault diagnosis, fault tolerant control.